Ruderregatta in Oberschleißheim

 From a residential perspective, Oberschleißheim is particularly understandable in conjunction with the northern and north-eastern locations of Munich.
 Those looking for a quieter residential location with very good rail connections often compare it with Unterschleißheim, Garching or the northern outskirts of Munich.
 In comparison, however, Oberschleißheim appears more historic, greener and generally less functional and technical - mainly due to the castle landscape, the smaller districts and the large open spaces around the regatta grounds and moss areas.

-This makes Oberschleißheim suitable for different target groups: for families looking for more peace and greenery, for professionals with a connection to Munich, for expats in the northern economic area and for buyers who prefer a long-term usable surrounding area with a strong identity profile.
+This makes Oberschleißheim suitable for different target groups: for families looking for more tranquillity and greenery, for professionals with a Munich connection, for expats in the northern economic area and for buyers who prefer an easily usable long-term location in the surrounding area with a strong identity profile.
 The decisive factor here is that although Oberschleißheim is not urban in the inner city sense, it offers much more in everyday life than a purely functional S-Bahn location.

 Typical target groups in the town are, for example